Written by Bill Parker, Joe Simon

 Next Billy takes a vacation out west, covering a rodeo in his radio job, only to discover a real crime ring going on, which needs Captain Marvel’s help.
 A funny scene in the end has a woman grabbing and attempting to kiss Captain Marvel, as he shouts “Help!
 Help!” and then says SHAZAM! so that he turns back into Billy, slipping right out of the woman’s arms, to her surprise.

-Things get decidedly serious in the next story, when Captain Marvel intercepts a radio message from Saturn.
-Using a rocket ship, Captain Marvel flies to Saturn where a race of giant humanoid lizard-men have enslaved the human of Saturn, and Captain Marvel helps the humans rebel and overthrown their evil masters.
-This could have been taken straight out of any sci-fi serial of the time, and is quite fascinating.
+Things get decidedly serious in the next story when Captain Marvel intercepts a radio message from Saturn.
+Using a rocket ship, Captain Marvel flies to Saturn where a race of giant humanoid lizard-men have enslaved the humans of Saturn, and Captain Marvel helps the humans rebel and overthrow their evil masters.
+This could have been taken straight out of any sci-fi serial of the time and is quite fascinating.
 We go from sci-fi to horror, as Captain Marvel next battles a vampire.

-Another Fawecett Comics superhero from that time-period, SPY-SMASHER, appears in this issue, first in a solo adventure by Charles Sultan, followed by a series of stories in which he and Captain Marvel team-up.
-These latter stories being back C.C.
+Another Fawcett Comics superhero from that time period, SPY-SMASHER, appears in this issue, first in a solo adventure by Charles Sultan, followed by a series of stories in which he and Captain Marvel team up.
+These latter stories bring back C.C.
 Beck and Pete Costanza as the artists, although no writer is credited.

 The SHAZAM!
 Archives vol. 2 is another must-have for fans of the original Captain Marvel, and for fans of Joe Simon and Jack Kirby, and is a wonderful representative of the Golden Age of Comics.
 I highly recommend this for your bookshelf.

 […] nature of Captain Marvel’s earliest adventures, this edition, like Vol. 1 and Vol 2, dispels that notion.
 In the opening story Captain Marvel faces The Ghost Of The Deep, a mysterious […]